 Products: Products include a fully developed interactive software technology to enhance social skills and peer relations for elementary students experiencing social-behavioral problems at school.
 Descriptions of the intervention and evidence of its promise to enhance student outcomes have been shared in peer reviewed publications.

-Setting: The study will take place in North Carolina.
+Setting: The study took place in North Carolina.

 Population: The sample included 149 3rd through 5th grade students (ages 7-12) who were identified as experiencing social difficulties.
 Thirty-seven of these students participated in development activities, and 112 students participated in the home-based pilot testing for feasibility and promise.
 In addition, 25 student support staff (e.g., guidance counselors, school psychologists) also participated in the study.

 Intervention: The ISTS for SSGRIN intervention package includes interactive software for students, a provider manual, and web-based professional development and implementation support tools for school providers.
 The ISTS software provides a safe, private, social learning environment through which students can engage in tailored, interactive exercises to learn and practice social skills that parallel those taught through an existing evidence-based small group social skills training intervention (SSGRIN).
 In addition to enhancing students' social literacy, interactions with the ISTS are tracked by the software so school providers can document a student's progress made towards specific measureable social goals.